Valentine_s Day Gifts_ What to buy and how to Save

 - As our Jewel Tree Gift Cards are virtual, you needn’t worry about paying for and scheduling a postal delivery.
 You can simply set the delivery date to the 14th February and it will arrive day electronically.
 Our minimum load per card is a happily affordable £20 although you can spend as much as you wish.

 Flowers are always going to put a smile on your recipient’s face – whether you turn up with a bouquet or have one delivered as a surprise!
 A beautiful bunch of flowers is a great addition to your main gift.
-In fact, you can even tuck one of our Jewel Tree Gift Cards into the bouquet.
+You can also give preserved flowers as a gift, which will leave a lasting impression on someone’s heart.

 - Rather than ordering via the large online corporations, make an enquiry at your local florist.
 This way you can discuss exactly what flowers you would like to send and you will save money without paying the commission to the website.
 It’s more sustainable too.